BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/VtkGrainIdReader.md

 ## Group/Subgroup ##
 IO Filters

+## Description ##

- This filter reads an IMAGE_DATA type of 3D array from a legacy .vtk file specifically looking for the "Grain Ids" array but the user can set the name of the array to try and read.
+This filter reads an IMAGE_DATA type of 3D array from a legacy .vtk file specifically looking for the Grain Ids" array but the user can set the name of the array to try and read.

 ## Parameters ##